jackdewinter/pymarkdown/docs/rules/rule_md014.md

 ## Reasoning

+### Portability/Readability

 The primary reason for enabling this rule is that Bash-style script text are more readable and ready for copy-and-paste when the `$` indicator for a new script line is removed.
 The exception to this rule is when the script text includes both the input and the output for the script.

-As long as one line without the leading indicator is present in the code block, this rule will not fire.
-This is present to take into account that some commands do not produce any output.
+If at least one line without the leading indicator is present in the code block, this rule will not fire.
+This is in consideration of the real world observations that while a group of commands may not output any data, the likelihood of that occurring decreases with the number of commands provided.

 ## Examples